toraritte/aquir/README.md

 explicitly show the relationship(s).

 UPDATE 2019-01-16_0804
-Also unnecessary  because this  the "write"  side of CQRS, only used for  command validation on dispatch.
+Also unnecessary because this is the "write" side of CQRS, only used for  command validation on dispatch.
 The "read"  side (`Aquir.Accounts.Read.Schemas`) has the proper association to make more involved queries